RESIDENTIAL WATER HEATING

 Click on the table below to identify your existing water heater (fuel & tank type); then it easier to determine the best efficiency upgrade.

-Note that it is best to replace an old water heater before it fails so that more options can be considered!
+Note that it is best to replace an old water heater before it fails to avoid an emergency install of low efficiency water heater

 WATER HEATER COMPARISON CHART - CLICK IMAGE TO ENLARGE